 Bilateral Economic Relations

 The United Kingdom is a member of the European Union and a major international trading power.
+In March 2019, the United Kingdom will be outside of the EU.
+“Brexit” negotiations are ongoing to determine the length and terms of a transition period (likely around two years) and the parameters of the post-Brexit U.K.-EU relationship.
 The United Kingdom is one of the largest markets for U.S. goods exports and one of the largest suppliers of U.S. imports.
 The United States and the United Kingdom share the world's largest bilateral foreign direct investment partnerships.
+The United Kingdom and United States are holding scoping discussions to determine how best to deepen and broaden the bilateral economic relationship, including ensuring continuity through Brexit and laying the groundwork for a possible free trade deal in the future.
 The United Kingdom is a large source of foreign tourists visiting the United States.
 It participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.

 The United Kingdom's Membership in International Organizations

 The United Kingdom and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, G-20, G-8, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 The United Kingdom also is an observer to the Organization of American States.

 The United Kingdom maintains an embassy in the United States at 3100 Massachusetts Ave.
 NW, Washington, DC 20008; tel.
 202-588-6500.